Ramsar, Iran

-Ramsar (رامسر) (Note: Also romanized as Rámsar; also known as Ránsar; formerly Sakht Sar) is a city in the Central District of Ramsar County, Mazandaran province, Iran, serving as capital of both the county and the district.
+Ramsar (رامسر) (Note: Also romanized as Rámsar; also known as Ránsar; formerly known as Sakht Sar) is a city in the Central District of Ramsar County, Mazandaran province, Iran, serving as capital of both the county and the district.
+It also serves as the administrative center for Sakht Sar Rural District.

 History

+Statue of Esfandiyar located in Ramsar.

 In 1971, Ramsar hosted the Ramsar Convention on Wetlands of International Importance, also known as the Convention on Wetlands.
 This international treaty for the conservation and sustainable use of designated wetlands (which under the treaty are known as Ramsar sites) was signed in and named after the city of Ramsar.

 Overview

 Ramsar lies on the Caspian Sea.
 It was also known as Sakhtsar in the past.
 The climate of Ramsar is hot and humid in summer and mild in winter.
 The proximity of the forest and the sea in this city attracts tourists in all seasons.
 Ramsar has an airport.
-The city of Ramsar was a small village in western Mazandaran until the Qajar period, and during the first Pahlavi period, with the rule of Reza Shah and with the support of the government, it became a city with many tourist facilities.
+The city of Ramsar was a small village in western Mazandaran until the Qajar era, and during the first Pahlavi era, under the rule of Reza Shah and with the support of the government, it became a city with many tourist facilities.

 Ramsar is the westernmost county and city in Mazandaran.
 It borders the Caspian Sea to the north, Rudsar county of Gilan province to the west, Qazvin Province to the south, and Tonekabon to the east.